 Forget About Debt!
 (Not Your Dad’s PF Message)

 Ok, so now that we have made that clear, I want to explain why I am focusing on building our internet side business, as well as contributing to my TFSA, and RRSP accounts as opposed to putting every extra cent I can into my debt.
 My debts right now consist of a mortgage that is at a 3.6% interest rate (and is much smaller than most mortgages due to my geographical location), a $15,000 car loan at 2.9% (I know, I will burn in personal finance hell for this.
 It will probably be run by the CEOs of credit card companies), and a $10,000 personal loan at 4.9% that we are using purely to fund our business pursuits.
 I have no student loan debt, but if I did I would probably be ignoring that too (paying down a minimum).
-Surely with all these loans and the fact I rarely think about paying any of them down I am not fit to contribute to a personal finance blog you might be thinking.
+Surely with all these loans and the fact I rarely think about paying any of them down (although I do think about quickly combining some of them with a small Borrowell loan) I am not fit to contribute to a personal finance blog you might be thinking.
 You might think that, but you would be wrong.

 The Bogeyman of the PF World